 The Director interprets the commercial facility requirements in the Utah Solid and Hazardous Waste Act as not being applicable to operations in existence prior to May 16, 2019.
-In addition, the 2022 Utah Legislative Session includes Senate Bill 97, and if passed, it will eliminate these specific commercial facility requirements for facilities that only receive waste from the exploration and production of oil and gas.
+In addition, the 2022 Utah Legislative Session introduced Senate Bill 97, which became effective on May 4, 2022, eliminating these specific commercial facility requirements for facilities that only receive waste from the exploration and production of oil and gas.
 However, all operations will still need to meet the remaining requirements of the Solid and Hazardous Waste Act [Utah Code Title 19, Chapter 6, Part 1 (19-6-1)] and the Solid Waste Permitting and Management Rules [Utah Administrative Code R315-300 through 320].

 We expect this process to be lengthy.
 Much research and organization is needed before process steps and regulatory standards can be drafted.
 We expect that there will be outreach and stakeholder meetings as part of this process.
 This web page will be used to notify individuals of upcoming meetings, and will be updated with draft documents and any decisions made.
 If you would like to be notified of these meetings, please click here, enter your contact information at the top, check the box next to “E&P Waste,” and click “Submit” at the bottom of the page to receive notifications.

 Which agency regulates my facility during this time of change?